 - Napoleon Delusion: One of Psychoanalytix's patients.
-This being 50 BC., nobody knows who he thinks he is.
+This being 50 B.C., nobody knows who he thinks he is.

 - Obviously Evil: Felonius Caucus.

-- He is also the only character in the series to have one name ending in "-us" and another in "-ix", perfectly fitting for a colaborator.
+- Shout-Out: Cassius Ceramix.
+Ceramic is made of clay.
+Remind you of anyone?
+He is also the only character in the series to have one name ending in "-us" and another in "-ix", perfectly fitting for a collaborator.

-- Tap on the Head: How Obelix keeps describing his the accident.
+- Tap on the Head: How Obelix keeps describing the accident.
 And by 'tap' he means 'being flattened by a menhir.'

-- You Have Outlived Your Usefulness: Nimbus considers doing this trope when he learns that Ceramix plans on challenging the other chiefs and become the head chief of Gaul.
+- You Have Outlived Your Usefulness: Nimbus considers doing this trope when he learns that Ceramix plans on challenging the other chiefs and becoming the head chief of Gaul.
 And then considers the same for Felonius.